GiovanniTRA/Food-search-engine/README.md

 The first step is to obtain all the links of the recipes present on the website.
 Next, For each recipe key information are extracted and stored in an ordered manner.
-The data collected above are then cleaned and processed, and an inverted index is built.
+The data collected above are then cleaned and processed, and an inverted index is constructed.

 Finally, the search engine is built and some data analysis are performed.